danfq/danfq/README.md

 My name is Daniel, but I prefer Dan, and I'm a 20 year old Dev from Portugal.

-I'm an aspiring Mobile Developer, currently certified in Kotlin and taking a course on Flutter, in order to go Multi-Platform!
+I'm a Mobile Developer, currently certified in Kotlin and taking a course on Flutter, in order to go Multi-Platform!
 <br>If you need help with Kotlin projects, I'm available!

 # Projects